Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 Demand stays the same or goes up, especially when you get millions of people in Houston and Galveston getting in their cars and fueling up to go get out of the way.

-I'm gonna change my driving habits at three bucks for others.
+I'm going to change my driving habits at three bucks for others.

 Maybe it's four bucks for others.

-I don't know what the number is, but there but the more the number moves up, the more people will stop buying the product or buy as they'll buy less of it.
+I don't know what the number is, but the more the number moves up, the more people will stop buying the product or they'll buy less of it.

 If we keep the prices low artificially, there is no reason for you to curtail your use of it.